kdconway/tidydata/README.md

 45-47 testing data set is merged into the data.test data table, with column names being applied

-49-51 training and testing data tables are merged using the data.table rbind equivalent rbindlist
+49-51 training and testing data tables are merged using the data.table rbind equivalent rbindlist into the data table data.

 53-55 activity values are recoded as activity factors with descriptive labels